-Sarah is a Senior Lecturer in Veterinary Anatomy.
+Sarah is an Associate Professor in Veterinary Anatomy.
 Based at the Camden campus, she teaches anatomy and related subjects to students on several courses.
 Her research interests include functional comparative anatomy, locomotor biomechanics and pedagogy.
 Sarah is currently Chair of the RVC Teaching Quality Committee.

 Sarah is a comparative anatomist with a BSc in Equine Science from the University of Bristol (2004) and a PhD in Locomotor Anatomy and Biomechanics from the RVC's Structure and Motion Laboratory (2007).
 Sarah's PhD focused on the locomotor anatomy and performance of animals with exceptional sprinting abilities - the hare and racing greyhound.
 Following this, she spent two and a half years at the University of Liverpool as a Lecturer in Veterinary Preclinical Science before returning to the RVC in her current role.
 Sarah holds an MSc in Veterinary Education and is a Fellow of the Higher Education Academy.

 Externally Sarah acts as an external examiner.
 She is a member of the Anatomical Society of GB and NI, where she serves on the Vet Special Interest Group within the Education Committee.